 Examples of situations in which a conservator may be required include:

 As with a guardianship, given the complicated and emotional process related to a conservatorship proceeding, children and other relatives of the protected person, and especially those living out of state, frequently require legal advice about their legal rights and obligations with respect to such matters.
-In specific, family members and in particular those who are petitioning the court for a conservatorship on behalf of a loved one, often require assistance with respect to setting forth their position regarding the need for the appointment of a conservator, who the appointed conservator should be, the development of a financial plan for the management of the protected person’s assets, especially when a conservatorship matter becomes adversarial due to family conflicts.
+In specific, family members and in particular those who are petitioning the court for a conservatorship on behalf of a loved one, often require assistance with respect to setting forth their position regarding the need for the appointment of a conservator, who the appointed conservator should be, and the development of a financial plan for the management of the protected person’s assets, especially when a conservatorship matter becomes adversarial due to family conflicts.

-The Law Office of Sarah L. Golombek, Esq. has extensive experience handling conservatorship proceedings and contested conservatorship proceedings and in particular:
+Golombek Law, LLC has extensive experience handling conservatorship proceedings and contested conservatorship proceedings and in particular:

 - Representing family members or other interested persons in petitioning the court for a conservatorship on behalf of their relative;